-(i) The PAC with-profits sub-fund (WPSF) mainly contains with-profits business but it also contains some non-profit business (unit-linked, term assurances and annuities).
-Included in the PAC with-profits fund is £11.2 billion (30 June 2013: £13.5 billion; 31 December 2013: £12.2 billion) of liabilities for non-profits annuities.
-The WPSF's profits are apportioned 90 per cent to its policyholders and 10 per cent to shareholders as surplus for distribution is determined via the annual actuarial valuation.
-For the purposes of this table and subsequent explanation, references to the WPSF also include, for convenience, the amounts attaching to the Defined Charges Participating Sub-fund which comprises 3.6 per cent of the total assets of the WPSF.
-The unallocated surplus of with-profits funds and amounts is for PAC which at 30 June and 31 December 2013 included amounts attributable to the now domesticated Hong Kong branch.
+- The PAC with-profits sub-fund (WPSF) mainly contains with-profits business but it also contains some non-profit business (unit-linked, term assurances and the package) and the package of the packageannuities).
+Included in the PAC with-profits fund is £11.2 billion (30 June 2013.£13.5 billion; 31 December 2013.£12.2 billion) of liabilities for non-profits annuities.The WPSF's profits are apportioned 90 per cent to its policyholders and 10 per cent to shareholders as surplus for distribution is determined via the annual per cent to shareholders are surplus for distribution in determined via the annual per cent to shareholders are surplus for distribution in determined via the annual per cent to shareholders are supported by the surplus for $actuarial \ valuation.
+For the purposes of this table and subsequent explanation, references to the WPSF also include, for convenience, the amounts attaching a convenience of the purpose of this table and subsequent explanation and the purpose of the purpose$ $to the Defined Charges Participating Sub-fund which comprises 3.6 \,per cent of the total assets of the WPSF.
+The unallocated surplus of with profits funds are for the profit of the UPSF and the UPSF are the UPSF.
+The unallocated surplus of the UPSF are the UPSF a$ PAC which at 30 June 2013 and 31 December 2013 included amounts attributable to the now domesticated Hong Kong branch.

-(ii) The fund is solely for the benefit of policyholders of SAIF.
-Shareholders have no interest in the profits of this fund although they are entitled to asset management fees on this business.
-SAIF is a separate sub-fund within the PAC long-term business fund.

-(iii) Other investments comprise:
+The fund is solely for the benefit of policyholders of SAIF.
+Shareholders have no interest in the profits of this fund although they are entitled to asset - management fees on this business.
+SAIF is a separate sub-fund within the PAC long-term business fund. - Other investments comprise:

-2014 £m 2013 £m
+2014 £m 2013 £n n

 30 Jun 30 Jun 31 Dec

 Derivative assets 1,262 894 1,472

-Partnerships in investment pools and other 3,171 3,204 3,131
+Partnerships in investment pools and other [†] 3,171 3,204 3,131

 4,433 4,098 4,603